Education

 Biography

 Dwight Zscheile joined the Luther Seminary faculty in 2008 as assistant professor of Congregational Mission and Leadership and was promoted to associate professor in 2014 and full professor in 2022.
-He has also served as vice president of innovation since 2018, where he oversees Faith+Lead, Luther Seminary’s learning and leadership development ecology alongside the degree programs.
+He has also served as vice president of innovation since 2018.
 He received a Bachelor of Arts degree with distinction from Stanford University, Calif., in 1995, having also attended Oxford University, and a Master of Divinity degree from Yale Divinity School, New Haven, Conn., in 1998.
 He completed the Doctor of Philosophy degree at Luther Seminary with a focus on congregational mission and leadership in 2008.

-Zscheile is the author of Leading Faithful Innovation: Following God into a Hopeful Future (with Michael Binder and Tessa Pinkstaff, Fortress Press, 2023), Participating in God’s Mission: A Theological Missiology for the Church in America (with Craig Van Gelder, Eerdmans, 2018), The Agile Church: Spirit-Led Innovation in an Uncertain Age (Morehouse Publishing, 2014), People of the Way: Renewing Episcopal Identity (Morehouse Publishing, 2012) and The Missional Church in Perspective (with Craig Van Gelder; Baker Academic, 2011).
+Zscheile is the author of Embracing the Mixed Ecology: Inherited and New Forms of Christian Community Flourishing Together (with Blair Pogue, forthcoming Seabury Books 2025), Leading Faithful Innovation: Following God into a Hopeful Future (with Michael Binder and Tessa Pinkstaff, Fortress Press, 2023), Participating in God’s Mission: A Theological Missiology for the Church in America (with Craig Van Gelder, Eerdmans, 2018), The Agile Church: Spirit-Led Innovation in an Uncertain Age (Morehouse Publishing, 2014), People of the Way: Renewing Episcopal Identity (Morehouse Publishing, 2012) and The Missional Church in Perspective (with Craig Van Gelder; Baker Academic, 2011).
 He is the editor of Cultivating Sent Communities: Missional Spiritual Formation (Eerdmans, 2012).

-Zscheile was ordained in The Episcopal Church in 2005 and has served on mission and leadership task forces in the Dioceses of Minnesota and Virginia.
-He served on the Task Force for Reimagining the Episcopal Church.
+Zscheile was ordained in The Episcopal Church in 2005.
 Before coming to Luther, Zscheile was executive pastor at St. David’s Episcopal Church, Ashburn, Va.
 He served part-time as associate priest at St. Matthew’s Episcopal Church in St. Paul from 2005-2018.
 Zscheile has been involved in leadership roles in congregations in Connecticut, Virginia, and Minnesota.
 He has consulted extensively with congregations, judicatory systems, and institutions of higher education on innovation, leadership, and adaptive change.

 Zscheile is a past editor of the Journal of Religious Leadership, where he continues to serve on the editorial board.
 He is a past board member of the American Society of Missiology and Word and World journal.